gski-31/deprecated_work/README.md

-# old_sites
+# Old Sites
-A few old portfolios and some of the sites i've worked on in the past
+This repo houses a few of the (now aged) sites that I worked on early on.
+They were captured with a sitesucker tool later with the intent of adding to a visual portfolio.
+File sizes are a bit bloated and the folder will be removed if space becomes an issue.